Fitzwilliam Darcy and Colonel Richard Fitzwilliam were roughly forced through the door of a small shack.

 Mr Bennet motioned towards the door of his study.
-“Come, I shall introduce you to my wife and daughters.
-Mr Bingley, who is to wed my eldest daughter Jane, is not here at the moment, nor is his friend, who is betrothed to my second daughter, Elizabeth.
+“Come, I shall introduce you to my wife and daughters, though I believe my eldest, Jane, is not home currently.
+She was visiting Netherfield Park, the estate to the north, when she took ill.
+The estate is currently being leased by Mr Bingley, who is to wed my Jane, requested her to join him in welcoming his sister, so he is not here, nor is his friend, who is betrothed to my second daughter, Elizabeth.
 There will be plenty of time to meet the men another time.”

 Fitzwilliam, having lived with being in the military for many years, was up and ready in no time.
 He then turned his attention to his cousin.
 Darcy was having difficulty, grimacing as he lightly touched his leg.

-“You will see the physician today, Darce.
+“You will see the apothecary today, Darce.
 He will have you well in no time.”

 One of the other men laughed.
-“The physician?
+“The apothecary?
 The man is drunk all the time.
 None of us have ever been treated for injuries or illness.”